Unrequited love refers to a love that is one-sided and not returned. It is the experience of loving someone without them loving you back.

 If you feel that this might be a pattern, the most important first step is to become aware of it.

-Once you’re able to acknowledge it, you’ll understand why you’re attracted to certain people, and you can start focusing on dating those who are more suitable and won’t cause you hurtful rejection.
+Once you’re able to acknowledge it, you’ll understand why you’re attracted to certain people, and you can start focusing on dating those who are more suitable and won’t cause you a hurtful rejection.

-7) Are you happy that you loved?
+9. Are you happy that you loved this person?

 Right now, you probably wish you never loved this person.
 That’s a natural reaction.
 The pain is still so fresh.